 Packaging is junk we buy and take home.
 The more packaging something has, the less sustainable it is.
 And not all of it is recyclable.

 But packaging has a less obvious problem.
 It’s handy to buy a bag of salad.
 It might have more than one kind of lettuce or a little bit of other vegetables.
-You might have to buy more of different kinds of veggies than you need to duplicate what’s in that sack.
+You might have to buy more of different kinds of veggies than you need in order to duplicate what’s in that bag.

-It’s really great until a few bags of salad get contaminated somewhere.
+It’s really great until a few bags of salad get contaminated somewhere and there’s a recall.
 By that time lettuce from who knows how many different farms has come to multiple packing facilities.
 Most of the salad packages in stores all over the country is good to eat.
 Some will give people food poisoning.
 So all that good salad must be thrown out to protect the public from the little bit of bad salad.

 Individual heads of lettuce are easier to trace.
 The most eco-friendly food has the least packaging.